NixOS/nixos-artwork/logo/README.md

 other elements when used.
 The source SVG files with text already have the margin baked into the files.

+### Using on a dark background

+When used on a dark background, use the *white* variant of the logo.
+If you need the text too, import it from the other variant and change its colour to white, keeping the spacing exact.

+This variant is monochrome, with the shadow gradients baked-in as opacity changes.

 License
 -------